atooms-mirror/atooms/README.md

 It is easy to add your own trajectory formats by subclassing any of the Trajectory classes.
 Just create a package called `atooms_plugins` and add your trajectory modules there.
 They will be available to all client codes that use atooms.

-For instance, suppose your custom trajectory class is called `TrajectoryTest` and is found in the directory `atooms_plugins/test.py` relative to the current directory.
+For instance, suppose your custom trajectory class is called `TrajectoryTest` and is found in `atooms_plugins/test.py` relative to the current directory.
 You can convert a simple xyz file to your new trajectory format like this